LX Draft — User Guide

 Starting a document

-Recommendation: use Chrome or Edge for true in-place saving.
+Recommendation: use Chrome or Edge for true in-place saving on local disk.

 Recent files